 The Bronze Age (in Europe 3000 BC to 500 BC) saw extensive trade networks develop across Europe.
 The technology of smelting copper and tin to form a durable alloy is first seen around the copper deposits of Cyprus.
 The warm Mediterranean world had few tin deposits, forcing them to trade with cold barbarian lands to the North.
 We know that from 2000 BC tin mining started in Cornwall, initially focusing on alluvial deposits (river gravels containing ore).

 The Phoenicians, a now vanished pre-Roman civilisation in North Africa, traded directly with Cornwall.
 The name “Britain” comes from the Phoenician name “Baratanac”, meaning “Land of Tin”.
 The Greek historian Herodotus, who is the source for much of the little we know about the ancient world, describes how tin comes from the Cassiterides, ‘lands of tin’ that sat beyond Gaul (France).
-It’s thought that the Phoenicians, who managed the trade, might have been a little cagey about the exact whereabouts of this economically valuable land.
+[See comment below for an informed correction of this paragraph] It’s thought that the Phoenicians, who managed the trade, might have been a little cagey about the exact whereabouts of this economically valuable land.

 When great military powers invade far-off lands, there are always people who say that their true motivation was to get access to valuable natural resources.
 We don’t know of any ancient Romans waving banners saying ‘No Blood for Tin’ when Julius Caesar invaded Britain, but modern historians have suggested Cornwall’s tin deposits were a motive.